rocky/python-filecache/README.rst

 Credits
 -------

-This is a port of the my Ruby linecache module which in turn is based on the Python linecache module.
-So in a sense this is decorator and extension of that.
+This is a port of the my Ruby linecache_ module which in turn is based on the Python linecache module.

-_coverage provides the cool stuff to figure out lines where there statements.
+coverage_ provides the cool stuff to figure out lines where there statements.

 Other stuff